balajiselvaraj1601/RCF_Pytorch_Updated/README.md

         We have used the pipeline suggested by [2].
 It's very fast compared to the boundarbench approach suggested in [1] The results would vary by about 0.001 due to usage of approach [2], due to different parameter values used in NMS estimation

+### To do
+To reach the ODS and OIS score mentioned in the paper

 ### Acknowledgements: